SW4006 - Communication, Skills and Values in Social Work (2022/23)

 This module provides opportunities for students to:

-- Communication skills and application to practice in relation to a range of service user groups.
+• Communication skills and application to practice in relation to range of service user groups.

-- Use of supervision in practice and understanding of continual professional development.
+• Knowledge of the use of supervision in practice and understanding of continual professional development

 The learning and teaching methods on this module will include the following approaches: